alexladda/python/logtodb/README.md

 # unittest

 These scripts were developed as a proof of concept and not with Test Driven Development methodology.
 Only very basic exception handling and unit testing was implemented to show familiarity with the concept.
+The follwing will test one function against a test a provided test database file.

-`$ python3 -m log_test.py
+`$ python3 -m unittest test_log.py`

+*June 6th, 2021 - Alexander Ladda - alex.ladda@gmail.com*